hulu/vfl2objc/README.md

     vfl2objc.rb -f yourfile.m

 Further integration
 ===================

 Other than manually triggering the script with Mac Service, you can consider to integrate VFL code generation into pre-build script.

 To do this:

-1 In Xcode Toolbar, choose your scheme and edit your scheme.
-(If you use git, you may want to go to "manage scheme" and make your scheme "shared" first, so the scheme config will be in your git repo)
+1. In Xcode Toolbar, choose your scheme and edit your scheme.

+    **Protip:** If you use git, you may want to go to "manage scheme" and make your scheme "shared" first, so the scheme config will be in your git repo.
-2 Inside scheme editor, expand "Build", and add a pre-action 3 Use whatever scripting language to create a script that loops through all your .m files, and call "vfl2objc.rb -f {file_path}"
+2. Inside scheme editor, expand "Build", and add a pre-action
+3. Use whatever scripting language to create a script that loops through all your `.m` files, and call `vfl2objc.rb -f {file_path}`

 License
 =======